Aging on the Run

 But the next day, Monday, we climbed the cliff and found a secluded beach filled with shells.
 The cliff walk got us close to desert vegetation, some incredible flowers, and cacti.
 I foraged cactus paddles and we had them for lunch, and supper, and breakfast.
 Still have a tough old paddle.
 Dave says it is not edible.
 I say that pealed it will make a great soup.

-We shopped at the weekday market.
-Getting to know a woman there.
-She knows we don’t want plastic bags, helps us fill our two bags evenly, and always stuffs in something extra, a lemon, some verbana for chai, a tangerine.
-We got more prawns too, found another way to the beach, watched the waves and did some yoga in a corner of the cliffs where we found shade.
+We are getting to know a woman at the market.
+She knows we don’t want plastic bags, helps us fill our two bags evenly, and always stuffs in something extra, a lemon, some verbena for chai, a tangerine.
+We got more prawns too, found another way to the beach, watched the waves, and did some yoga in a corner of the cliffs where we found shade.
 It was hot.
 Only 70, but the sun makes it feel like 80 in Minneapolis.
 We listened to Democracy Now at lunch.
 New York Times reporters are quitting over Gaza coverage.
 I read about the 92nd street Y. Their speakers series was canceled due to a protest of their censorship of pro-Palestinian speakers.
-Jews supporting Israel marched on the US Capital, including some born-again Christian speakers with a record of antisemitic and Islamophobic hate speech.
-Meanwhile 300,000 marched for Palestine in London.
+Jews supporting Israel marched on the US Capitol, including some born-again Christian speakers with a record of antisemitic and Islamophobic hate speech.
+Meanwhile, 300,000 marched for Palestine in London.
 The main newspaper in Portugal is most interested in finding space between Israel and the US, mining the language of Blinken and Biden for any possible movement away from unconditional support for Netanyahu.

 We walked on shaded streets away from the beach and in 30 minutes we were out of town with a farm between us and the beach.
 Bought a coffee (me) and an orange juice (Dave)and read a different paper, more sensational, your typical yellow journalism—so much is the same here.